 There are millions of frozen human beings in stasis right now.
 As I have stated many times, life begins at fertilization.
 This is a scientific fact and plain common sense.
 Your eye color, hair color, sex, facial features, and every other imaginable trait is determined at the very instant the male and female haploid gametes fuse.
 You are who you will be at the exact moment this bio-chemical reaction occurs binding each set of 23 chromosomes into the 46 chromosomes required for human life.

 Destroying the human embryos that were not selected for introduction into the female’s uterus is ethically no different than using an abortifacient drug or manually killing a prenatal child intrauterin by vacuum aspiration, dilation and evacuation, saline poisoning, or any other depraved methodology.

-What seems complex is actually quite simple — innocent human life is just as valuable from the moment of fertilization as it is until the moment of natural death.
+What seems complex is actually quite simple — innocent human life is just as valuable at the moment of fertilization as it is at the moment of natural death.
 Adopting this simple philosophy removes all moral ambiguity and would forever change our culture and our world for the better.

 Be a voice for the voiceless by subscribing to our weekly digest and sharing the truth with the world.